Skip to main content

 • Makes new team members aware of company policies and expectations

-• Helps them complete essential paperwork
+• Helps them complete essential new hire paperwork

 • Answers any questions or concerns they may have before they transition into their new position